gbdrm/CodeForFun/README.md

-Code for fun - sample ASP.NET Core project to test random things.
+Code for fun - sample ASP.NET Core project to test random things and test new tricks.